Satya-s89/Ecommerce-Follow-Along/README.md

 ---

 ### **🛠️ Milestone 25 worked on order backend and email service
 - created endpoint for order.
 - implemented mail service from nodemailer.
 - handled address for the delivery.

+---

+### **🛠️ Milestone 26 worked on order backend and email service
+- Implemented mail with nodemailer.
+- Sending order details to user via mail.